DiaAzul/dask-modelling-example/README.md

-# Healthcare systems modelling using Dask/Pandas
+# Healthcare systems modelling using Python, Pandas and Dask

 Forecasting activity and finances is a tasks frequently undertaken using spreadsheets and, for simple models, this works well.
 However, as models become more complex developing and maintaining models in spreadsheets becomes harder - particularly when the models have more than two dimensions such as age, sex, disease group, hospital, region, year, and so on.
 For larger models alternative approaches are required, in this case the proposed approach uses Python, Pandas DataFrames and Dask.
 The benefits of this approach are: